brendanhasz/probflow/docs/math.rst

     \hat{\theta} = \arg \min_\theta ~ \text{KL}(~q(\beta|\theta)~||~p(\beta|\mathcal{D})~)

 The problem is, we don't know what the true posterior looks like - that's what we're trying to solve!
-Luckily, this divergence between the variational and true posteriors can be broken down into the sum of three terms [3]_:
+Luckily, this divergence between the variational and true posteriors can be broken down into the sum of three terms:

 1. the divergence between the prior and the variational distribution
 2. the (negative) expected log likelihood